KYC Service

 1. Introduction to KYC

 Know Your Customer (KYC) is a critical process for verifying the identity of users.
-The KYC process is integrated into the user aggregate and affects the user's verified
+The KYC process is integrated into the user aggregate and affects the user's verified status.

 KYC Process Flow